laravel-enso/DbSyncMigrations/README.md

 ### Installation Steps

-1. Add `LaravelEnso\DbSyncMigrations\DbSyncServiceProvider::class` to `config/app.php`
+1. Publish the configuration file
+    ```
+    php artisan vendor:publish --tag=dbsync-config`
+    ```
 2. Add the `DbSyncMigrations` trait to models you want migrations for

-**NOTE** You may globally disable the migration creation by editing the `config/dbsync.php` config file and setting the `dbsync` flag to false
+**NOTE** You may globally disable the migration creation by editing the `config/enso/dbsync.php` config file and setting the `dbsync` flag to false

-### Notes

-The [Laravel Enso Core](https://github.com/laravel-enso/Core) package comes with this package included.

 ### Publishes

 - `php artisan vendor:publish --tag=dbsync-config` - configuration file
 - `php artisan vendor:publish --tag=enso-config` - a common alias for when wanting to update the config, once a newer version is released

+### Notes

+The [Laravel Enso Core](https://github.com/laravel-enso/Core) package comes with this package included.

 <!--h-->
 ### Contributions